add MPI info to the mdrun log header

 While all this info may be useful, the first things would be to include simple build-time MPI information, I'd say and extend it later.

-#1 Updated by Szilárd Páll about 3 years ago
+#1 Updated by Szilárd Páll over 3 years ago

 Would it help is including the path to the MPI lib or MPI compiler as detected?